-Lord Spy presses his forehead onto the stone floor briefly to indicate gratitude for this gift of Imperial Wisdom and to show that he has accepted this advice and will hold to it closely.
+Lord Spy presses his forehead onto the stone floor briefly to indicate gratitude for this gift of Imperial Wisdom and to show that he has accepted the advice and will hold to it closely.

 “It is true that I have shown mercy to Lord See,” continues the Emperor.
 “He tried to serve me well and he is very popular.
+He loved the Empire as a romantic young man loves a virtuous woman.
+He gave his heart completely to its service.
 To have removed his head, as you so earnestly advised, would have created too many enemies.
-So now he languishes among my loyal supporters in the Kingdom of the North.”
+So his life has been spared and now he languishes among my loyal supporters in the Kingdom of the North.”

 “And the Jasmine Kingdom of the South.
 What do you know of King Long Beard’s intentions?”
 The Emperor speaks softly, deliberately, his eyes half-closed, his elbows hovering just above the padded arm-rests, his hands held in front of him meeting at the finger tips.
 He looks, as no doubt he intends to look, like a master strategist planning a critical move.

 The Emperor rises angrily from his throne, shaking off the Imperial Secretary who scurries forward to assist.
-He seizes Lord Spy by the elbow, takes him to the viewing window at the end of the room and throws open the screens.
+He seizes Lord Spy by the elbow, takes him to the viewing window at the end of the room and pushes open the screens.
 They look south across the golden roofs of the city, over the great ramparts, over bends in the Long River and the rice fields patterning into the distance towards clouds rising in the morning sky.

-“You must be my eyes and ears.
+“Mobilise General Fang to crush the Khan’s horsemen before they dare to breach the wall.
+Defend the Imperial Dams and drive the People of the Book back into their mountain caves.
+Declare the Master of the Cleansing Fire to be an Enemy of the Empire to be hunted like a wild baboon.
+Prepare.
+You must be my eyes and ears.
 You must be as a snake in the grass and a vulture on the wing, always watching, always looking for signs of weakness and places that we can strike with minimum loss and maximum effect.
 That is why you are Lord Spy, my new Chief Counsellor.
-Fail and I may not treat you as leniently as I have treated Lord See, eating himself stupid in the North.”
+Fail and I may not treat you as leniently as I have treated Lord See, eating himself stupid in exile.”

 His wife is busy upon duties she has faithfully carried out three times a day for over thirty years, supervising the preparation and the serving of yet another substantial meal for her beloved husband, Lord See.
 She is his opposite, thin where he is fat, quiet where he makes constant noise.
 But they laugh together.

 His enjoyment of her labours is evident, and chopsticks fly back and forwards like a shuttle in a weaving loom.
 Freshly boiled noodles are being sucked into the voracious mouth, thrashing and flashing in the suction like snakes being swept down a storm drain.
-So vigorous is the sucking and so long are the succulent noodles that one slaps him in the eye on its way to his lips.
+So vigorous is the sucking and so long are the succulent noodles that one slaps him in the eye on the way into his lips.